ustctug/texrocks/docs/principle.md

 io.popen("texlua")
 ```

-Many TeX distributions, like TeX Live, MikTeX, doesn't use environment variables.
+Many TeX distributions, like TeX Live and MikTeX, don't use environment
-They use `texmf.cnf` to declare a fixed path, like `/usr/share/texmf`.
-It is
+variables.
+They use `texmf.cnf` to declare a fixed path, like
-impossible to support virtual environments.
+`/usr/share/texmf`.
+It is hard to support virtual environments.

 And these huge TeX distributions usually provide many TeX compilers: pdfTeX,
 XeTeX, LuaTeX, ... and many TeX tools written in lua/perl/python/java/...
-We only provide LuaTeX and those TeX tools written in lua.
-That's enough, IMO.
+We only provide luahbtex and those TeX tools written in lua.